New black-to-white hole solutions with improved geometry and energy conditions: New black-to-white hole solutions II

 with the initial moment of motion $\tau_{q}$ and the final moment $\tau_{p}$.
 For massless particles (i.e., $\delta=0$), the affine parameter is

 For massive particles (i.e., $\delta=1$), the affine parameter can be expressed as

-From Eq.~(\ref{eq20+1})-Eq.~(\ref{eq21+2}), it is found that the integrands are always finite if the mass $m$ and the energy $E$ are bounded (for the sake of simplicity, one can set $\varepsilon=\sqrt{l}$ and $l=4 m^{1/3}$) and the integration interval is also finite.
+From Eqs.~(\ref{eq20+1})-(\ref{eq21+2}), it is found that the integrands are always finite if the mass $m$ and the energy $E$ are bounded (for the sake of simplicity, one can set $\varepsilon=\sqrt{l}$ and $l=4 m^{1/3}$) and the integration interval is also finite.
 Thus, the results of the integration should be finite as well, which indicates that spacetime is not complete in the region $ 0 < \tau < + \infty$, instead it should be extended to $ - \infty < \tau < + \infty$.
 Now, we would like to further analyze the structure of the spacetime after extension.
-According to Eq.~(\ref{eq17}), the Penrose diagram of the maximal spacetime extension is illustrated in the left plane of Fig.~\ref {fig8}.
-First of all, since we introduce the cut-off at $\tau=\varepsilon$, which is marked by dotted-dashed red line in figure, and remove the singularity at $\tau=0$, we find the classical Kruskar diagram can be extended and form a new Penrose diagram for a black-to-white hole.
-The way of surgery indicates that the effect of quantum gravity is confined within the cut-off, while outside this region, the spacetime reduces to the familiar Schwarzschild black hole.
-As a result, our proposed line element successfully describes the spacetime structure within the range $\tau \in \left( { - \infty ,\infty } \right)$, which may be viewed as the extension of metric in Eq.~(\ref{eq1}) that was originally presented in \cite{chb27} and limited to describe the interior of the horizon, as illustrated in the right plane of Fig.~\ref{fig8}.
+According to Eq.~(\ref{eq17}), the Penrose diagram of the maximal spacetime extension is illustrated in tin Fig.~\ref{fig8}(a).
+First of all, since we introduce the gluing surface at $\tau=\varepsilon$, which is marked by dotted-dashed red line in figure, and remove the singularity at $\tau=0$, we find the classical Kruskar diagram can be extended and form a new Penrose diagram for a black-to-white hole.
+The way of construction indicates that the effect of QG is confined within the gluing surface, while outside this region, the spacetime reduces to the familiar Schwarzschild black hole.
+As a result, our proposed line element successfully describes the spacetime structure within the range $\tau \in \left( { - \infty ,\infty } \right)$, which may be viewed as the extension of metric in Eq.~(\ref{eq1}) that was originally presented in \cite{chb27} and limited to describe the interior of the horizon, as illustrated in Fig.~\ref{fig8}(b).
 Secondly, a similar analysis shows that the geodesics of particles may travel from the black hole region (grey diamond), passing through the core, to the white hole region (yellow diamond), as illustrated as the blue line in the diagram.